Trevor2Maxwell/Trevor2Maxwell.Github.io/schoolproject.md

 If you enjoyed reading this.
 Please connect with me on LinkedIn.
-I'll be posting more like it.
+I'll be posting more like it.<br>
 *This project was done as part of the DAA Boot Camp Projects.
 Educational purpose.*